Thomas S. Ziering, MD, FAAFP

 Many members of the LGBTQI community face discrimination and lack access to culturally affirming and informed healthcare.
-As one of the only “out” gay family physicians in New Jersey, Thomas S. Ziering, MD, and his caring team have a great interest in giving back to the community.
+As one of the only “out” gay family physicians in New Jersey, Somerset, NJ, Monmouth County and Middlesex County, Thomas S. Ziering, MD, and his caring team have a great interest in giving back to the community.
 They do this by offering a full suite of LGBTQI care services, including physicals, preventive screenings, pre- and post-affirmation care, and family planning.
 To schedule an appointment at the Morristown, New Jersey, practice, call the office or book a consultation online today.

 LGBTQI care is a branch of family medicine focused on serving the unique healthcare needs of people who are gay, lesbian, bisexual, transgender, or queer.
 Many patients who fall into these groups experience stigma and negative medical experiences on a regular basis.

 Although the gender spectrum and sexuality are rarely taught in medical school, Dr. Ziering has dedicated much of his time over the years to caring for the LGBTQI community at large.